Chicago Brain Injury Lawyer

 Are There Long-Term Effects of Traumatic Brain Injuries?

-Medical experts categorize brain injuries into three groups: mild, moderate and severe.
+The impact of traumatic brain injuries can range from mild to catastrophic.
+Medical experts categorize brain injuries into three groups: mild, moderate, and severe.
 Although a severe brain injury may have a long-term effect on your ability to live a normal life, even a mild brain injury is still a serious issue that can cause noticeable persistent effects and requires prompt medical attention.
 If you experience any of the common mental, cognitive or physical symptoms of a brain injury, seek medical care as soon as possible.

 How Long Does it Take to Recover From a Traumatic Brain Injury?